-Matteo is a researcher in the Cognitive Health Care and Life Sciences Department at IBM Zürich Research Laboratory.
+Matteo is a researcher in the Cognitive Health Care and Life Sciences at IBM Zürich Research Laboratory.

 He successfully defended his PhD at the end of a joint program between IBM Research and the Institute of Molecular Systems Biology, ETH Zürich.

-His research is focused on the development of integrative learning frameworks for multiple molecular and clinical data in the context of cancer medicine to improve patients stratification and allow clinicians to find personalized therapeutic interventions.
+His research was focused on the development of integrative learning frameworks for multiple molecular and clinical data in the context of cancer medicine to improve patients stratification and allow clinicians to find personalized therapeutic interventions.

 Before, he worked as consultant in data science and software development with specific applications in biological fluids dynamic, digital and biological signal processing and data analysis.

 His main focus was on the analysis of CT angiography and MR angiography scans of abdominal aortic aneurysms (AAA).
 Trough image analysis, segmentation and 3D volume rendering of the abdominal aorta he contributed to create patient specific models to simulate blood flows in the vessels and to assess rupture risk of the aneurysm.